 Although it’s possible to transmit a yeast infection to your partner through sexual activity, the likelihood of this depends on your partner’s anatomy.

 If your sexual partner has a penis, they’re less likely to contract a yeast infection from you.
-About 15 percent of people with a penis that have unprotected sex with a partner who has a vaginal yeast infection will become infected.
+About of people with a penis that have unprotected sex with a partner who has a vaginal yeast infection will become infected.
 Those who have an uncircumcised penis are more likely to be affected.

 Engaging in sexual activity during a yeast infection can also disrupt your healing process.
 And if it aggravates your symptoms, it may take longer for you to heal.